Kenyan Sand Boa

 Boa Habitat and Vivarium Housing

-• In captivity, temperature should be around 82°F.
+• In captivity, the temperature should be around 82°F.

 • Keep the basking spot around 89°F.